School Holiday Sessions

 Join us at our bush camp and give your child a holiday filled with adventure, connection and wild memories.

-At our Firecraft day session, under the guidance of passionate nature mentors, we will gather natural materials to create a tinder bundle, light fire using a ferro rod and learn the foundations of fire building.
+At our Firecraft day session, under the guidance of passionate nature mentors, we work as a team to light and maintain our central fire.
+Kids will have opportunity to practice both ancient and modern methods of fire-starting including using a ferro rod and the bow-drill.

 8 - 12 year olds